OSCAL Control Layer

 The Catalog Model provides a structured, machine-readable representation of a catalog of controls.
 The OSCAL catalog model can be represented in XML, JSON, and YAML formats.

 It is important to note that the OSCAL catalog model is not a catalog document format, since the introductory prose included in many control catalogs is not present (or supported) in the OSCAL catalog model.
 Instead, the OSCAL catalog formats provide a robust syntax for representing collections of controls, including control statements, assessment objectives, and other control details.
 This structured form of a control catalog allows control information to be easily imported, exported, indexed, and searched by applications.

-The OSCAL profile model allows for selecting security controls using a number of different mechanisms as well as tailoring those controls (e.g., assigning parameter values, modifying requirements).
+The OSCAL profile model allows for selecting security controls from catalogs using a number of different mechanisms, as well as for tailoring those controls (e.g., assigning parameter values, modifying requirements).
 An OSCAL profile can select controls from more than one catalog, allowing an organization to have a single profile that references controls from several catalogs.
-OSCAL profiles can also be based on other OSCAL Profiles, allowing baselines to be established based on the customization of another baseline.
-This is something we see in the real world quite a bit.
+OSCAL profiles can also be based on other OSCAL profiles, allowing baselines to be established as customizations of other baselines.
+This technical capability reflects the real-world use case for organizations and programs who need to do this.

 In OSCAL, profiles are generalized to be applicable to any set of information presented in catalog form.
 Thus, the idea of tailoring in application can be applied not only to security guidelines in general, but also in mixed environments that have to address requirements in more than one catalog at a time.